cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 ## Update the custom URL

-After you enable Cloud Organization SSO, your users sign in use a custom URL that exposes only the authentication methods that you enable, rather than the [public sign-in URL](https://cockroachlabs.cloud).
+After you enable Cloud Organization SSO, your users sign in use a custom URL that exposes only the authentication methods that you enable, rather than the public sign-in URL at `https://cockroachlabs.cloud`.

 To update the custom URL after Cloud Organization SSO is enabled, contact your account team.

 ## Enable or disable an authentication method

 When you enable an authentication method, users can begin authenticating to {{ site.data.products.db }} using that authentication method.
-A user can log in using any enabled authentication method.
-When they successfully sign in with a new authentication method for the first time, this becomes their new default method.
+A user can log in using any enabled authentication method, as long as the email address for the user is the same across all enabled methods.
+When they successfully sign in with a new authentication method for the first time, they have the option to update their default authentication method.
 You can optionally [configure advanced settings](#configure-advanced-settings) for each enabled authentication method.

-When you disable an authentication method, users who are no longer associated with any enabled authentication method can no longer sign in and must be provisioned in an identity provider that is associated with an enabled method.
+When you disable an authentication method, users who are no longer associated with the other enabled authentication method(s) can no longer sign in and must be provisioned in an identity provider that is associated with one of those other enabled methods.

 When you enable or disable an authentication method, a notification is displayed with a list of users who must sign in with a different authentication method to regain access.
 Each affected user also receives an email notification prompting them to sign in again.